Overview of California Colleges & Schools

 Liberal Arts Colleges

-California has thirteen accredited liberal arts colleges.
+California has zero accredited liberal arts colleges.
 These schools primarily focus on undergraduate programs in the liberal arts and sciences through comprehensive and flexible curriculums.
 Compare all the liberal arts colleges in California.

 Bible & Christian Colleges

 Bible and Christian colleges generally provide specialized undergraduate education with a focus on religious or biblical study.
 There are approximately zero such colleges in California located throughout the state.
 See a full list of Christian colleges in California along with program and tuition information.